lydinh92/NI_Research/README.md

 This repository contains data files for network analysis and Generalized Linear Mixed Effects Regression (GLMER) analysis.
 The data files are organized as follows:

-## 1. Edge List for Network Analysis
+## 1. Edgelist for Network Analysis

 - **NI_Paper-Author_edgelist.csv**: This CSV file contains the edgelist data for network analysis.
 This is a two-mode network whereby paper is a source node, and author of a paper is a target node.
 This dataset is an input for our network analysis notebook, **NI_Experiment_nb.ipynb**.